 Mother’s eyes narrowed.
 “And I shall make Debra’s life a misery as well.”

-It was Mother’s idea. not that she’d admit it afterwards.
+It was Mother’s idea - not that she’d admit it afterwards.
 True to form, as soon as one of her ideas went awry, she found someone else to blame.
 But honestly, what possessed her to insist that Elizabeth wear a large-brimmed hat decorated with an abundance of feathers and accented with a small bird’s nest…complete with a live bird?
 The poor warbler had been secured to the nest via a sharp wire around his scrawny wrinkled leg.
 In Mother’s imaginings, the bird would chirp happily drawing crowds to hear its dainty song.
-In reality, it screeched its indignation for almost two hours before, in a fit of rage, severing its limb to fly away.
-It might not have been so bad except that its path to freedom took it straight over Mrs. Vanderbilt’s carriage, dripping blood on that formidable matron’s white blouse.
+In reality, it screeched its indignation for almost two hours before severing its limb in a fit of rage to fly away.
+It might not have been so bad except that its path to freedom went straight over Mrs. Vanderbilt’s carriage, dripping blood on that formidable matron’s white blouse.